mrisher/smtp-sts/mta-sts.md

 In these cases, there is a risk that untrusted users would be able to serve custom content at the `mta-sts` host, including serving an illegitimate MTA-STS policy.
-We believe this attack is rendered more difficult by the need for the attacker to both inject malicious (but temporarily working) MX records and also serve the `_mta-sts` TXT record on the same domain--something not, to our knowledge, widely provided to untrusted users.
+We believe this attack is rendered more difficult by the need for the attacker to also serve the `_mta-sts` TXT record on the same domain--something not, to our knowledge, widely provided to untrusted users.
 This attack is additionally mitigated by the aforementioned ability for a victim domain to update an invalid policy at any future date.

 ## Weak Policy Constraints

 Even if an attacker cannot modify a served policy, the potential exists for configurations that allow attackers on the same domain to receive mail for that domain.
-For example, an easy configuration option when authoring an MTA-STS Policy for `example.com` is to set the `mx` equal to `*.example.com`; recipient domains must consider in this case the risk that any user possessing a valid hostname and CA-signed certificate (for example, `dhcp-123.example.com`) will, from the perspective of MTA-STS Policy validation, be a valid MX host for that domain.
+For example, an easy configuration option when authoring an MTA-STS Policy for `example.com` is to set the `mx` equal to `.example.com`; recipient domains must consider in this case the risk that any user possessing a valid hostname and CA-signed certificate (for example, `dhcp-123.example.com`) will, from the perspective of MTA-STS Policy validation, be a valid MX host for that domain.